rjclemmer/RJCs_Make_a_README/yourREADME.md

  # RJCs Make a README

 ## Description
-To hone my skills in Node JS
+To hone my skills in Node JS.
-So users can input README information via their command line.
+Users can input README information though their command line.
-It should save time for the user by making it less of a hassle to create a README.
+It should save time by making it easy to create a README.

 ## Table of Contents
 -[Installation](#Installation)

 -[Usage](#Usage)

 -[Credits](#Credits)

 -[License](#License)

 -[Test](#Tests)

 -[Contributions](#Contributions)

 -[Questions](#Questions)

 ## Installation
-npm i
+npm install

 ## Usage
-After installation, users can run the program with node index.js
+After installation, users can run the program using 'node index.js/'

 ## Credits
-Sout out to my miniproject, Robbie and, Anthony!
+Shout out to my miniproject, Robbie, and Anthony.